swissmanu/mse-paper-rxjs-debugger/content/paper.md

 [^1]: Marble diagrams are a visualization technique used throughout the ReactiveX community to describe the behavior of a node in a data-flow graph graphically.
 A marble represents a value emitted by a graph node.
 Marbles are arranged on a thread from left to right, indicating the point in time when a life cycle event happened.
 See [https://rxmarbles.com/](https://rxmarbles.com/) for more examples.

 Both Salvaneschi et al. and Banken et al. suggested technical architectures for RP debugging systems.
 Both suggestions can be summarized as distributed systems consisting of two main components: The (i) RP runtime environment is instrumented to produce debugging-relevant events (e.g., value emitted or graph node created).
-These events get processed by the (ii) debugger, which provides a UI to eventually inspect the RP program's state.
+These events get processed by the (ii) debugger, which provides a UI to inspect the RP program's state.

 Another two years after Banken et al. published their work, Alabor et al. [@Alabor_Stolze_2020] examined the state of RxJS RP debugging.
 Software engineers still struggled to use appropriate tools to debug RxJS programs according to the interviews they conducted.
 The authors performed an observational study and found instances of engineers who knew about RP-specific debugging tools but abstained from using them during the experiment.
 They credited this circumstance to the fact that the IDEs of their subjects did not provide suitable RP debugging utilities ready-to-hand.

 Alabor et al. conclude that knowing the correct RP debugging utility (e.g., *RxFiddle*) is not enough.
 The barrier to using such utilities must be minimized.
 I.e., RP debugging utilities must be fully integrated into the IDE to live up to their full potential, so using them is ideally only an engineer's keypress away and adheres to accustomed, known UX patterns further.

-# Ready-to-Hand: An RxJS Debugger {#sec:implementation}
+# An RxJS Debugger Ready-to-Hand {#sec:implementation}

 We translated these findings into the central principle for the design of our RP debugger for RxJS: *Ready-to-hand*.
 Software engineers should always have the proper debugging tool available, no matter what program they are currently working on.
 Further, this tool should integrate with the engineer's workflow seamlessly.